 Second stop, cafe PriPri.
 Also, limited selection of puddles on the back patio and they were closing up shop.
 So, I promised we’d keep looking.
 I packed him back into the carseat and tried very hard to think of a safe place for a mini person to splash in puddles in the dark.

-I came up with the enclosed playground at Thousand Oaks school and we totally hit the jackpot!
+I came up with the enclosed playground at an elementary school and we totally hit the jackpot!
 He splashed gently, then aggressively, then he ran through the puddles… ahh, wonderful!
 Then he splashed past his boots and most of the way up his pants.
 Oops.
 (We were supposed to pick up Alec from BART for dinner).

-I reflected back to one of my earlier successes getting curb-side service at Baby World and called the nearby children’s resale shop, Hannah’s, and they did not disappoint.
+I reflected back to one of my earlier successes getting curb-side service at a baby shop and called the nearby children’s resale shop, Hannah’s, and they did not disappoint.
 One pair of 2T sweatpants for $5 and we didn’t have to leave the car.

 And we all lived happily ever after… that is until we got to the restaurant and Holden had a freaking meltdown that might keep us from going to restaurants again until he’s 5.